Yandex Cloud

 Where:

 • --resource-preset STR: Configuration of the node computing resources.
-You can find the possible values in the Configuration name column of the table in Database on dedicated resources.
+You can find the valid values in the Configuration name column of the table in Database on dedicated resources.

 • --public-ip: Public IP address assignment flag.
-Without it, you cannot connect to the database you created from the internet.
+Without it, you will not be able to connect to your database from the internet.

 • --network-name STR: Name of the cloud network to create the database in.
 You can specify the default network.

-For more information about DB parameters, see Creating a serverless database.
+For more information about database parameters, see Creating a serverless database.

 Result: